HaoEnHsu/semantic-plausibility/README.md

 To Start:
 - have train, test, dev in same folder as .py code files
 - run requirements.txt file by: pip install -r requirements.txt
+- running ConceptNet could be problematic.
+A lite version of the knowledge graph has to be downloaded to your computer.
+First run file, and it will download a version.
+If this doesn't work, please go to this link: https://pypi.org/project/conceptnet-lite/#files
+- the second download option worked on Clara's computer.
+If this still doesn't work, this is why we have 16 features.

 1. Size of dataset.
 - simply run the file, and output prints to terminal.
 Dataset is not that big.